310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 In question…?
 What’re you talking about?
-Aren’t you showing us an interesting manga you found?
+Aren’t you showin’ us an interesting manga you found?
 {% endbubble %}

 {% bubble Keito %}